Bristol England, UK Travel Guide

 World War II bombing led to extensive damage, followed by significant reconstruction that shaped the modern urban landscape.

 By the 17th and 18th centuries, Bristol became England’s second largest city and a prominent port for the transatlantic slave trade.
-Ships sailed from Bristol carrying manufactured goods to West Africa, where they exchanged them for enslaved Africans.
+Ships sailed from Bristol carrying manufactured goods to West Africa, where they exchanged them in order to enslaved Africans.
 These individuals then abided the harrowing Middle Passage to the Americas, where they were sold.
 The ships returned to Bristol laden with commodities like sugar, tobacco, and rum.
 This dark chapter of Bristol’s history generated immense wealth for the urban area as well as sparked a strong abolitionist movement.
 Figures like Hannah More and Thomas Clarkson campaigned tirelessly against slavery, reflecting a moral awakening within parts of the community.
-Today, the city openly acknowledges this difficult past, with memorials and informative initiatives.
+Today, the city openly acknowledges this difficult past, with memorials and educational initiatives.

 The iconic Clifton Suspension Bridge and historic Floating Harbour reflect Bristol's engineering and maritime past.